Starbix/pynigma/README_de.md

 Zahlen:
 ![Zahlen](http://enigma.louisedade.co.uk/numberkeys.png)

-To include numbers in your message, you first need to indicate that you are about to use a number by entering the letter "Y" before each number.
-So, to encode the number 5 in your message you would type in "YT", the number 6 would be "YZ", and 42 would be "YRW".
 Um Zahlen in Nachrichten zu benutzen, muss man den Buchstaben "Y" vor der Zahl schreiben.
 Und als Zahl muss man Buchstaben benutzen wie man im obigen Bild sieht.

 ##Resourcen